 Sometimes the inevitable happens and one of your team members calls out sick.
 DON’T PANIC!
-While there are a lot of things that will be a little more challenging throughout the day, there a few things you can do to help your day at the clinic go by a little smoother – despite your lack of staff for the day.
+While there are a lot of things that will be more challenging throughout the day, there a few things you can do to help your day at the clinic go by a little smoother – despite your lack of staff.

 Tip #1: Play to Your Current Team’s Strengths

 If you’re a doctor and the only other person helping to manage your practice is a veterinary technician, leverage what they’re good at to help make the day go by a little bit faster!
 They may have a knack for updating information into your practice management system or at handling troublesome animals.

 If these things aren’t your forte, try your best to rely on your other teammates for these tasks.
 Working together as a team to divide and bigger tasks can help make tough days go by a little smoother.

 This may differ from clinic to clinic, but organizing the day’s appointments ahead of time in a way that maximizes the time each veterinarian spends with each patient is crucial for customer success, staff efficiency, and for optimal treatment of our patients.

 If you know you’re performing a surgery that day, leave ample time before and after for easier appointments, such as wellness exams.
 That way, you can use those less hectic appointments for a little bit of downtime.